radiosound-com/gitlab-mirror-maker/README.md

     gitlab-mirror-maker has with pagination.
 - Added `REPO` argument to CLI to allow mirroring only a single repository instead of all of them
+- Added `--target-forks` CLI option to allow setting up mirrors that push towards repositories which are themselves forks
+  - Useful if you want to make clear that a repo is a fork on both GitLab and GitHub
+  - You have to fork manually on both ends, but the mirror will be set up automatically by gitlab-mirror-maker

 -----